mnellemann/hmci/README.md

 ## Known problems

-### Incomplete test of metrics
+### Incomplete set of metrics

 I have not been able to test and verify all types of metric data.
-If you encounter any missing or wrong data, please contact me, so I can try to fix it.
-It is possible to run **hmci** with *-d -d* to log JSON data received by the HCM, which can help me implement missing data.
+If you encounter any missing or wrong data, please [contact me](mark.nellemann@gmail.com) and I will try to fix it.

+It is possible to save the raw JSON data received from the HCM, which can help me implement missing data.
+You need to specify **trace = "/tmp/hmci-trace"** or some other location, in the configuration file under the HMC instance.

 ### Naming collision